TNBakke/employee_attrition/README.md

 ### Exploratory Data Analysis

+* In this dataset, there is a large imbalance between employees that have left and those that have stayed employed (only 237 have left the company while 1233 remained with the company ~84%) so I will use the oversampling technique SMOTE to account for this imbalance
+*
+*

 ### One-Hot Encoding / Elimination of Features?

+* Categorical Features that require one-hot encoding: Business Travel, Department, Education Field, Job Role, Marital Status
+*

 ### Machine Learning Algorithms (INSERT HEADER FOR EACH ML ALGORITHM)